 Select items to indicate features found along the trail.

 Waterfalls & Lakes

 Goldfields & Mining

-Waa Gorge walking track is a 2.5km, grade 5 Return hike located in the Mount Kaputar National Park, NSW.
+Waa Gorge walking track is a 2.5km, grade 5 return hike, located in the Mount Kaputar National Park, New South Wales.
 The hike should take approximately 2.5hrs to complete.

 Following on from Mill-bullah walking track, the Waa Gorge walking track is a picturesque scramble for more intrepid hikers through the Grattai Wilderness Area.
 This track is unformed, so be prepared for a bit of a challenge as you climb a small hill on the left side of the Mill-bullah waterholes and down the other side to follow the creek into the gorge.

 The walls of the gorge are spectacularly colourful, and the cool shelter offers a nice picnic spot amid the dramatic setting of the NSW Western Plains.
 In spring, you’ll find a myriad of wildflowers here, and the gorge is also studded with fig trees.
 Don’t forget your camera and binoculars for some great birdwatching.

 About the region

 Mount Kaputar National Park in the Country NSW region